 Led by Fletcher Christian, they set the ship’s captain, William Bligh, adrift in a longboat in the Pacific Ocean near Tonga.

 Later, Christian, eight of his men and a group of Tahitian men and women headed off to find a safe island in the South Pacific.

 They settled on the uninhabited Pitcairn Island in 1790.

 In 1825, the British granted the descendants of the original crew amnesty and in 1829, the islanders were removed to Norfolk Island.

 Norfolk Island language

-Hearing the blend of 18th-century seafaring English and Tahitian spoken around me, I feel like I can almost grasp what people are trying to say.
-But comprehension of the full meaning of their words eludes me.
+Hearing the blend of 18th-century seafaring English and Tahitian spoken around me, I feel like I can almost grasp what people are trying to say but a comprehension of the full meaning of their words eludes me.

-More than 30 percent of the islanders are descendants of the HMS Bounty mutineers who fled to Pitcairn Island after the 1789 revolt.
+More than 30 percent of the islanders are descendants of the HMS Bounty mutineers who fled to Pitcairn Island.

 My Norfolk Island holiday is filled with clear starry skies, local farms and country lanes.

 There are no traffic lights, tall buildings or traffic jams and no seatbelt laws the speed limit is 50 km/h.